 Often overlooked as a budget-friendly destination, Myrtle Beach is a great place to visit for families on a budget.
 This beautiful beach city, with golden sand and teal waters, is a popular spot for families of any size or age.

 For an affordable family vacation, our favorite budget-friendly place to stay is at Dunes Village Resort.
-The resort is home to Myrtle Beach’s largest indoor waterpark at 30,000 square feet, with a lazy river that the kids are sure to enjoy.
+The resort is home to Myrtle Beach’s largest indoor waterpark at 30,000 square feet, with a lazy river that the kids will surely enjoy.

-There is an onsite restaurant and cafe, and rooms cater to any size of the family.
-The resort is on the beach, and nearby attractions include Ripley’s Aquarium of Myrtle Beach, Captain Hook’s Adventure Golf, and Pine Lakes Country Club, among many, many others.
+There is an onsite restaurant and cafe, and rooms cater to any family size.
+The resort is on the beach, and nearby attractions include Ripley’s Aquarium of Myrtle Beach, Captain Hook’s Adventure Golf, and Pine Lakes Country Club, among many others.

 See Related: Where to Stay in Myrtle Beach